 History in the preserves

-While walking on the trails of the Steep Rock Preserve, you will find two fascinating sites, the railroad tunnel and Holiday House, which illuminate a historical era in the town’s past.
+While walking on the trails of the Steep Rock Preserve, you will find a fascinating historical site, the railroad tunnel which illuminates an important era in the town’s past.
 The railroad tunnel was originally constructed in 1871 as part of the Shepaug Valley Railroad which helped to open up Washington to New York and to the rest of Connecticut.
-Holiday House is a beautiful summer residence of the first New Yorker to buy property in Washington, Edward Van Ingen.
+Once located on the land that is now Steep Rock Preserve, Holiday House, which no longer stands, was a beautiful summer residence of the first New Yorker to buy property in Washington, Edward Van Ingen.
 He built the home in 1893 as a retreat for working women who wanted to get away from city life during the summer months.

 Five historic villages